A $Z_4$ symmetric inverse seesaw model for neutrino masses and FIMP dark matter: The phenomenological aspects

 Applying the block diagonalization procedure, the light neutrino mass matrix is obtained as

 Given the hierarchy $\mu, \mu^\prime \ll M$, we retain only the leading order terms in $\mu$ and $ \mu^\prime$, neglecting the second term within the parentheses.
 This simplification yields

-which is consistent with the result obtained from the effective field theory approach in eq.~\eqref{eq:nufromEFT}.
-The neutrino mass matrix $m_\nu$ is proportional to the small mass parameter $\mu$ and is doubly suppressed by the mass scale $M$, characteristic of the inverse seesaw mechanism.
-It should be emphasized that this result extends to scenarios involving more than three generations.
-Conversely, they are equally applicable to cases with only one or two generations.
+which is consistent with the result obtained from the effective field theory approach in Eq.~\eqref{eq:nufromEFT}.
+The neutrino mass matrix $m_\nu$ is proportional to the small mass parameter $\mu$ and is further suppressed by the heavy mass scale $M$, characteristic of the inverse seesaw mechanism.
+It should be emphasized that this result can be easily extended to scenarios involving more than three generations.
+In contrast, it is equally applicable to cases with only one or two generations.
 For the single-generation case, the mass matrix simplifies to